 Flower vaporizers come in a variety of shapes and sizes.
 Many are designed for on-the-go use but there are also “desktop sized” variants which can be used similarly to a bong or a pipe.
 Keep in mind that unlike the 2 previous types of vaporizers we’ve covered thus far, flower vaporizers use of fresh cannabis leaves a pungent, lingering smell.

 Concluding Thoughts on How to Vape

 If you’re wanting to consume cannabis in a more discreet way or simply want to reap the health benefits of combustion-free consumption, vaping cannabis is the way to go.

-The type of vaporizer that you choose to use while vaping totally depends on your preferences.
+The type of vaporizer that you choose to use totally depends on your preferences.
 We recommend taking your experience and skill set into account when deciding on a vaporizer, but no matter which one you elect to use, vaping always gets easier with practice.